frankframework/frankframework/Docker.md

 ## Server use

-Please read the [Considerations](#Considerations) before using the image on servers, as the default setup might not be secure enough for your uses.
+Please read the [Considerations](#Considerations) before using the image on servers, as the default setup might not be secure enough for your use.

 For use on servers, you need to build your own image that includes the required configuration files.
 To start building your own image, start your Dockerfile with:

 `FROM TBD/TBD/iaf-as-tomcat[:<tag>]`

+Dockerfiles based on our image use `root` during build.
+During startup we use `gosu` to step down to a more restricted `tomcat` user.

 Filesystem
 ==========